 Front-end development is a style of computer programming that focuses on user experience and building while keeping the targeted audience in mind.
-The main focus of front-end development languages is on coding and executing features of a website that you see on the internet.
+The main focus of front-end development languages is coding and executing website features you see on the internet.
 In addition, it’s all about improving and enhancing the visual experience of a website for users and making every aspect of the website functional.
 Mostly, the front-end designs that developers take are from UI/UX designers and bring the website to life.

 What Do Front-End Developers Do?

 There are several other elements of a website come into life via front-end languages, such as:

 - Content Organization

 Back-end development focuses on the website’s other side that users can’t access.
 It is also known as the “server side.”
 With that being said, back-end programming languages handle and maintain databases and servers to store, manage, and organize all data needed, such as user information.
 These databases run from remote computers, and back-end developers manage this database and the site content in an organized form.
 Tasks that are included in backend development are:

 - Database management

 There are several software development technologies and languages widely used in front-end development.
 Some of them are mentioned below:

 HTML: HTML stands for Hypertext Markup Language, a standardized system for tagging text files to complete various front-end tasks such as font, color, graphics, and hyperlink effects on web pages.
 With HTML, you can ensure the proper formatting of text and images.

 CSS: CSS stands for Cascading Style Sheets, widely used to give web pages organized and attractive layouts, including text styles, table sizes, and colors.